Skip to main content

 If disabling Secure Boot by removing keys via Custom Mode is attempted in the UEFI firmware menu, an error will display stating Only Physical Presence User could delete NAME_OF_KEY in custom mode!
 For example, if attempting to remove the PK:

-Check whether a VM runs on UEFI firmware
+Check whether a VM runs on UEFI firmware from command line

 xe vm-param-get uuid=<vm-uuid> param-name=HVM-boot-params param-key=firmware